SSWConsulting/SSW.People.Profiles/Jeremy-Cade/Jeremy-Cade.md

 quote:  "Strong Opinions, Weakly Held."
 ---

-​​​​Jeremy is a polyglot software engineer with over 15 years of experience developing end to end applications and services for the connected world.
+Jeremy is a polyglot software engineer with over 15 years of experience developing end to end applications and services for the connected world.

 From a technology standpoint, Jeremy is comfortable developing applications on a wide range of technologies and platforms, though he prefers the C# language due to it's modern design and syntactic sugar.